SimpleITK/SimpleITK/docs/source/building.rst

 ******************

-In many cases a user does not need to build SimpleITK because of the available pre-built binaries (see :ref:`Downloading the binaries
+Pre-built binaries (see :ref:`Downloading the binaries
-<installation-binaries>`).
-However there are several reasons a user
+<installation-binaries>`) are available in many cases so
-might prefer to **build SimpleITK from source code**:
+users do not need to build SimpleITK.
+However, there are several reasons a user might prefer to **build SimpleITK from source code**:

 -  The binary files for your programming language of choice are not (yet) distributed